 When receiving in-kind donations like musical instruments, the school is responsible for providing a receipt that describes the donation (for example: 1 baritone saxophone and case), the date the instrument was received, and the school/organization that is receiving the donation.

 If the fair-market value of the instrument is more than $5,000 and you would like to deduct the donation on income taxes, it is the responsibility of the donor to get an appraisal and to complete certain tax forms (F8283).
 Individuals should consult their tax advisor with any questions about deductibility.

 Most schools are capable of receiving financial contributions; please check with the school about their policies.
 You may also consider a donation to Vega Productions, a Minnesota-based non-profit organization that helps rebuild and revitalize music and art programs in Minnesota public schools.

 We have partnered with the Minnesota Music Educators Association on Play It Forward: Classical MPR’s Musical Instrument Drive™ to ensure that this project is as effective as possible at getting instruments into the hands of students.
 The MMEA, along with the Minnesota Association of School Administrators, has been a key resource in helping us identify the needs of K-12 music programs across the state and activating its members so that they are open and ready to receive instruments from their community.
-Additionally, Vega Productions has given us key support to ensure all donated instruments get into the hands of needy Minnesota students.
+Additionally, we have partnered with Vega Productions to power Play it Forward with their project Instruments in the Cloud to ensure all donated instruments get into the hands of needy Minnesota students.

 Thank you for your interest in Play It Forward: Classical MPR’s Musical Instrument Drive™.
-If you have any further questions, please contact MPR Member Services at 1-800-228-7123.
+If you have any further questions, please e-mail email@example.com.